 To win a lawsuit against your employer, you and your attorney must prove “gross negligence” or a “wanton disregard for safety.”
 In other words, you’ll have to prove your employer did something outrageously wrong or failed to act responsibly, even though the employer knew that employees could be injured.

 This is a very heavy burden of proof, but a skilled workplace injury attorney can make the case.

 Many workplace injury lawsuits are based on OSHA violations, where the employer violated regulations, with full knowledge that the violations created unsafe working conditions.

 Example: Avoiding scheduled maintenance

-Alex worked in a factory for a company that mass-produced widgets.
-Alex’s duties were to line the widgets up and move them along the widget machine.
-The widget machine was a massive piece of equipment, weighing almost two thousand pounds.
+Alex worked in a factory for a company that mass-produced metal fan blades.
+Alex’s duties were to line the metal up and feed it into the cutting machine to stamp out the blades.

-One day, Alex was severely injured when the widget machine’s gears locked up.
+One day, Alex was severely injured when the machine’s gears locked up, causing large metal shards to shoot out of the machine.
 An inspection determined that the gears locked up because they hadn’t been regularly lubricated.

-Third-party Defective Product Claims
+Third-party Faulty Equipment Claims

 The legal burden for proving a defective product claim is not as high as the burden in an employer negligence claim.
 You only need to prove the machinery or equipment was defective, and the defect was the direct cause of your injuries.

 Example: Defective freezer lock